Briankipngeno-1/My-Portfolio-Projects/README.md

 order by 3,4

--- Select Data that we are going to be starting with
+-- Select the Data to start with

 Select Location, date, total_cases, new_cases, total_deaths, population
 From PortfolioProject..CovidDeaths